espinozasenior/pump-not-fun/README.md

 A clean and scalable Telegram bot template using [Pyrotgfork](https://github.com/TelegramPlayGround/Pyrogram) (a forked version of [Pyrogram](https://github.com/pyrogram/pyrogram)) with multi-language support and SQLite database.

+Personal purpose to take advantage from telegram token finder channels and make my due diligences to buy and sell in Solana.

 ## ✨ Features

 - 🌐 Multi-language support with easy switching